-MLD2P4 is implemented almost entirely in Fortran 95, with some interfaces to external libraries in C; the Fortran compiler must support the Fortran 95 standard plus the extension TR15581, which enhances the usability of ALLOCATABLE variables.
-Most modern Fortran compilers support this language level.
-In particular, this is supported by the GNU Fortran compiler as of version 4.2.0; however we recommend to use the latest available release (4.3.1 at the time of this writing).
+MLD2P4 is implemented almost entirely in Fortran 2003, with some interfaces to external libraries in C; the Fortran compiler must support the Fortran 2003 standard plus the extension MOLD= feature, which enhances the usability of ALLOCATE.
+Many compiles do this; in particular, this is supported by the GNU Fortran compiler, for which we recommend to use at least version 4.7.1.
 The software defines data types and interfaces for real and complex data, in both single and double precision.